It's a New Day in Public Health.

 The Children's Hearing Help Fund (CHHF) will be used to provide assistance for qualifying families with minor children, from newborns to eighteen years of age for services such as hearing evaluations, loaner hearing devices, permanent hearing devices or the ongoing maintenance and replacement of the devices if necessary until the child reaches eighteen years of age.
 Hearing loss is the most common birth defect with three out of every 1000 newborns being found to have a permanent hearing problem that causes them to be at high risk for developing communication delays unless early help is provided to their families.
 Florida can expect approximately 600 new children to be confirmed as hearing impaired annually.
 Approximately 37% of families have insurance and/or financial resources however insurance rarely covers even a portion of hearing aids.
 Most families with young children cannot readily afford to pay for hearing aids, each of which can cost as much as a refrigerator ($1000-$3000) and may need to be replaced every 3 years.
 Approximately 43% of children will have Medicaid coverage that could be applied to meet the cost of permanent amplification devices, and an additional 20% are found to be from financially needy families that have no resources available.
 Therefore many families are faced with trying to purchase expensive hearing aids, typically 5-6 times before the child becomes an adult.

 Information and statistics

 - Nationally, three out of every 1000 newborns have a hearing loss.
 It is the most common birth defect.

 - Even mild hearing loss or hearing loss in only one ear, if undetected, has substantial detrimental consequences.
 Research shows that children with hearing loss in one ear are 10 times as likely to be held back at least one grade level compared to matched group of children with normal hearing.
-Research notes that children identified with hearing loss at birth are, by the time they enter school, one to two years developmentally ahead of their hearing impaired peers who were not diagnosed until after they were six months old.
+Research notes that children identified with hearing loss at birth are, by the time they enter school, one to two years developmentally ahead of their hearing impaired peers who were not diagnosed until the age of six.